Emergency room visits to treat injuries from fireworks are on the rise in Minnesota.

 One person died last year, although the accident didn’t happen around July 4.
-Trevor Reichel, a 19-year-old from Cook, Minn., died last November after trying to launch a mortar-style firework from a hardhat that was on his head.
-He was playing with the firework in a Mountain Iron backyard.
+Trevor Reichel, a 19-year-old from Cook, Minn., died last November after trying to launch a mortar-style firework from a hard hat on his head.
+He was playing with the fireworks in a Mountain Iron backyard.

 Reichel’s death is the only fireworks-related death in Minnesota since 2006, according to the fire marshal’s office.

-Nearly three-quarters of those injured in the past 10 years were male.
-Not surprisingly, a disproportionate number of those hurt were young: more than 40 percent of the people injured were under age 19.
+Nearly three-quarters of those injured were male.
+Not surprisingly, a disproportionate number of those hurt were young: more than 40 percent of the people injured were under the age of 19.

-Officials at the fire marshal’s office say they don’t know what’s driving the apparent uptick.
+Officials at the state fire marshal's office say they don’t know what’s driving the apparent uptick.

 Dr. William Mohr, director of the burn center at Regions Hospital in St. Paul, said that Regions seems to be dealing with more injuries caused by aerial mortars, but the hospital doesn't have statistics.
 His center is bracing for a surge in activity in the coming weeks.

 The state fire marshal doesn't release details on the local injuries, but the U.S. Consumer Product Safety Commission, which also collects data from hospital rooms in the summer, says the most common injuries are burns, with hands and fingers most likely to be affected.